bartificer/programming-by-stealth/docs/pbs69.md

 All Navbars will contain some or all the following:

-*   A so-called _hamburger button_ (or _Navbar toggler_ in Bootstrap-jargon) to provide access to the Navbar’s content on screens small enough to collapse the bar.
-A Navbar should only have one toggler, and it must have the class `.navbar-toggler`.
+*   A so-called _hamburger button_ (or _Navbar toggler_ in Bootstrap jargon) to provide access to the Navbar’s content on screens small enough to collapse the bar.
+A Navbar should only have one toggler.
+It must have the class `.navbar-toggler`.
 *   A site title and/or logo (referred to as the _brand_ in Bootstrap jargon).
-A Navbar should only have one brand, and it must have the class `.navbar-brand`.
+A Navbar should only have one brand.
+It must have the class `.navbar-brand`.
-*   A nav containing links, and perhaps links within Dropdowns.
+*   A nav containing links, and perhaps links within Drop-downs.
 A Navbar can contain as many or as few Navs as you like, but they must all have the class `.navbar-nav`.
 *   Text regions.
 Navbars can have as many or as few text regions as you like, but they must all have the class `.navbar-text`.
 *   Inline Forms.
 Navbars can contain as many or as few forms as you like, but they must all have the class `.form-inline`.
 *   An optional grouping of the above elements defining the part of the Navbar that should collapse into the _hamburger button_ on small screens.
 The grouping must have both the classes `.collapse` & `.navbar-collapse`.